lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 ## Section 10.4: Simulating birth-death trees

 We can use the statistical properties of birth-death models to simulate phylogenetic trees through time.
 We could begin with a single lineage at time 0.
-However, phylogenetic tree often start with the first speciation event in the clade, so one can also begin the simulation with two lineages at time 0 (this distinction relates to our earlier discussion of crown versus stem ages; see also [Chapter 11]({{ site.baseurl }}/chapter11_fitbd/)).
+However, phylogenetic tree often start with the first speciation event in the clade, so one can also begin the simulation with two lineages at time 0 (this difference relates to the distinction between crown and stem ages of clades; see also [Chapter 11]({{ site.baseurl }}/chapter11_fitbd/)).

 To simulate our tree, we need to draw waiting times between speciation and extinction events, connect new lineages to the tree, and prune lineages when they go extinct.
 We also need a stopping criterion, which can have to do with a particular number of taxa or a fixed time interval.
 We will consider the latter, and leave growing trees to a fixed number of taxa as an exercise for the reader.
 Our simulation algorithm is as follows.
 I assume that we have a certain number of “living” lineages in our tree (1 or 2 initially), a current time ($t_c = 0$ initially), and a stopping time $t_{stop}$.